 Puerto Escondido is a sleepy little fishing town that barely existed 35 years ago.
 At that time the population was around 500 and power was supplied by generators.
-Later coastal highway 200, the power grid arrived and an airport (palapa with a portable radio) was working.
+Later with coastal highway 200, the power grid arrived and an airport (palapa with a portable radio).
 It was out of the way cheap, scenic, and some of the best surfing in the world.
+A lot of upscale development has happened further south around Huatulco, just not here yet.

 Puerto Escondido also has a very off beat tourist class, many backpackers, surfers, and europeans.
 A different vacation place in México.
 They have serval nice restaurants owned by expats thanks to this.